 One of the real eye-openers occurred when we had each member of the SAG work with their departments to determine all of the data sources maintained by individual departments that weren’t incorporated or linked to the database.
-We called it the “world of data”.
-There were 100 plus major databases across the organization.
-So to promote the idea of one database we spent a significant amount of time determining what fields would need to be added to the AMS, what reports would be needed by the departments if the data was incorporated, what items should remain outside but potentially be linked to the AMS, and what new correlations and data could be provided for the departments if they integrated their information, in addition to demonstrating to them that their data would be more current.
-Once the synergies for triangulation became apparent everyone was on board.
+We called it the “world of data.”
+There were 100-plus major databases across the organization.
+So, to promote the idea of one database, we spent a significant amount of time determining what fields would need to be added to the AMS, what reports would be needed by the departments if the data was incorporated, what items should remain outside but potentially linked to the AMS and what new correlations and data could be provided for the departments if they integrated their information, in addition to demonstrating that data would be more current.
+Once the synergies for triangulation became apparent, everyone was on board.

 MY KEY TAKEAWAYS

-Having now replicated this approach with other organizations, it has become clear that this work shouldn’t be explicitly described in terms of breaking down silos or bringing about cultural change, because people automatically fear change to their current world.
-I have had success in making change by using technology and data to get people into an unfamiliar zone: when they don’t necessarily have expertise in these areas, they have to be a little more willing to engage in a conversation.
-Through that process I have found it possible to shift and move people and their perspectives.
+Having now replicated this approach with other organizations, it has become clear this work shouldn’t be explicitly described in terms of breaking down silos or bringing about cultural change because people automatically fear change.
+I have had success in making change by using technology and data to get people into an unfamiliar zone: When they don’t necessarily have expertise in these areas, they have to be a little more willing to engage in a conversation.
+Through that process, I have found it possible to shift and move people and their perspectives.

 The other important takeaway from these projects is that data is your friend.
 Get out of the pattern of talking about tasks.
 Rather, talk in terms of desired outcomes, then develop a strategy that can be evaluated by various metrics to determine success.
 When your proposed results are considered based on the data, you open yourself up to a variety of options that might more effectively achieve the goal.
 At the end of the day, what we all want is impact, so once you are able to demonstrate that, you are well on your way to bringing about lasting change for your organization.